postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 #### Always open request in new tab

+If you want to open requests in a new tab every time you click a request in the side bar, set the option 'Always open requests in new tab' option to ON.
 If you want to open requests in a single tab every time you click a request in the side bar, set the option 'Always open requests in new tab' to OFF in Settings screen.
-The following screen illustrates this:
+The following screen illustrates when this option is set ot OFF:

 [![open req in new tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)

  When you set 'Always open requests in new tab' option to OFF, Postman searches for an open preview tab to open the request.
 It opens in a new preview tab only if it is does not find an already open preview tab.
 Set this option to ON to let Postman always open a request in a new tab.
 The above screen illustrates this.

+ **Note:** Even after setting the 'Always open requests in new tab' option to OFF, you can still open a request in a new tab using the **Open in New Tab** option in the side bar.
+To do this, right-click your request in the Postman app and select the option **Open in New Tab**.

 #### Always ask when closing unsaved tabs